Thomas Hilder (Norwegian University of Science and Technology), Chair (he/him)

 Flo Toch, Website and Communication Officer (they/them)

-Flo is a Leeds College of Music graduate with an interest in pop music, queerness in music performance, and sonic markers of queerness.
+Flo is a Leeds Conservatoire graduate with an interest in pop music, queerness in music performance, and sonic markers of queerness.
 Based in Leeds, their first love is the drum kit.
+Find out more about them at www.flotochdrums.com

 Ryan Persadie (Women and Gender Studies Institute, University of Toronto) (he/him)